 By now, you’re probably catching onto the trend that resonance and how different designs and materials affect it is a key factor in creating a high-quality record player.
 And the platter component is no different.
 Like the plinth, the platter fairs well when it has a high mass to help control resonance.
 In addition, heavier platters help to regulate the speed and provide a more consistent rotation.

 In terms of material choices, metal is notorious for resonance issues.
 However, Sound Damped Steel is another ballpark.
-When steel and aluminum plates are bonded together with a polymer, the polymer works to absorb the vibrations and regulate resonance.
+When steel and aluminum plates are bonded with a polymer, the polymer absorbs the vibrations and regulates resonance.

 The platter mat is somewhat of an optional part of a record player.
-It is a round mat placed on top of the platter to provide a number of different benefits depending on the material used.
+It is a round mat placed on top of the platter to provide various benefits depending on the material used.
 Felt mats can be helpful when providing more slip on a DJ setup, whereas a cork mat can dampen resonance and improve the sound.

-The dust cover is used to protect your turntable from dust that can gather on the surfaces.
-It is common for dust covers to be designed as a plastic lid that can be propped up when playing a record and then closed when not in use.
+The dust cover protects your turntable from dust that can gather on the surfaces.
+It is common for dust covers to be designed as a plastic lid that can be propped up when playing a record and closed when not in use.

 Now that we’ve covered the platter and surface that rotates, we can discuss the system that makes those parts rotate in the first place.
 There are two main drive systems on the market: direct drive and belt drive.

-A direct drive system is positioned so that the platter sits directly on top of the motor.
-It’s a true sandwich setup where everything is layered on top of each other concentrically, with the spindle holding the centerline.
+A direct drive system is positioned so the platter sits directly on the motor.
+It’s a true sandwich setup where everything is concentrically layered on top of each other, with the spindle holding the centerline.

 On the other hand, a belt drive system decouples the motor and platter by offsetting the motor to the side and using a belt to transfer the rotation to the platter.
-If you’ve ever used a pulley before, you may naturally have an understanding of how this works.
+If you’ve ever used a pulley before, you may naturally understand how this works.

 Simply put, the belt is looped around both the motor and the platter so that when the motor rotates, so does the platter.

-Both systems will have their shining points so the decision between the two depends mostly on application and preference.
-The belt drive option can reduce resonance and therefore is a fantastic option for anyone looking for sound clarity.
+Both systems will have their shining points, so the decision depends mostly on application and preference.
+The belt drive option can reduce resonance and therefore is fantastic for anyone looking for sound clarity.

 Yet, the direct drive setup is favorable for DJ systems because they provide higher torque and can usually get up to speed quicker.

-If you’ve laid eyes on a record player, you’re bound to have noticed the tonearm right away.
+If you’ve laid eyes on a record player, you will have noticed the tonearm immediately.
 It is a distinctly straight, curved, or s-shaped rod that swings from the outer rim of the record to the center and holds the cartridge at the end.
-It is the part that allows the stylus to track the grooves of the record inwards.
+It is the part that allows the stylus to track the record’s grooves inwards.

-The sweet spot for a tonearm is a low mass, high rigidity and minimal vibration.
-Tonearm designs vary and many different approaches have been used widely, such as full bearing and unipivot designs.
-Like most things in life, there isn’t one approach that is hailed as perfect.
+The sweet spot for a tonearm is a low mass, high rigidity, and minimal vibration.
+Tonearm designs vary, and many approaches have been widely used, such as full-bearing and uni-pivot designs.
+Like most things in life, no one approach is hailed as perfect.

 Different approaches hold pros and cons alike.
-For instance, full bearing designs are easy to set up but they don’t score well when it comes to bearing friction compared to a unipivot design.
+For instance, full-bearing designs are easy to set up but don’t score well when bearing friction compared to a unipivot design.

 Although, rigidity isn’t the only reason that these materials are beloved.
 They are also light and therefore have less inertia to interfere with following the movement of the record.

 If you’ve ever wondered what the little contraption on the end of the tonearm is, it’s the cartridge.
-And no, it doesn’t have anything to do with ink like the ink cartridges in printers or pens!
+And no, it has nothing to do with ink like the ink cartridges in printers or pens!
 The cartridge is mounted onto the headshell and holds the stylus (needle).

-It essentially captures the vibrations by moving along the record grooves and translates them into a signal.
+It captures the vibrations by moving along the record grooves and translating them into a signal.

 This translation of vibrations to an audio signal is carried through small cables and is commonly captured via two main methods: a moving coil or a moving magnet.
-In short, a moving coil gets its signal from the coil vibrating in a magnetic field whereas a moving magnet gets its signal by the magnets vibrating.
+In short, a moving coil gets its signal from the coil vibrating in a magnetic field, whereas a moving magnet gets its signal from the magnets vibrating.

-In general, moving coil cartridges are more expensive than moving magnet designs but they do offer a more precise result.
+In general, moving coil cartridges are more expensive than moving magnet designs but offer a more precise result.

-The counterweight sits on the back of the tonearm, on the opposite end to the cartridge, and performs a balancing act with the force of the needle on the record.
-If you picture a set of scales, the counterweight and the stylus would be the points of question and it is important for regulating tracking force.
+The counterweight sits on the back of the tonearm, on the opposite end of the cartridge, and performs a balancing act with the force of the needle on the record.
+If you picture a set of scales, the counterweight, and the stylus would be the points of question and are important for regulating tracking force.

 The tracking force is the downward force of the needle on the record.
-And in the same way that a seesaw tips from side to side, the counterweight acts to normalize the tipping of the tonearm so that the needle’s downward force is correct.
+And in the same way that a seesaw tips from side to side, the counterweight normalizes the tonearm’s tipping so that the needle’s downward force is correct.

 We’ll spare you the headache of going too deep into the centripetal forces at work here!
 But in essence, the anti-skate feature on some turntables is there to counteract the inward radial force that the tonearm experiences as the platter turns the record.

 Anti-skate designs often appear as dials that one can adjust to offset that pesky inward force.
-However, some setups use weights that are attached to the tonearm to achieve a similar effect.
+However, some setups use weights attached to the tonearm to achieve a similar effect.

 A turntable’s cueing mechanism is a bit like the baking powder in a cake recipe.
 It’s a very simple ingredient but without it, you don’t have a cake at the end.
 The cue lever is what controls the vertical movement of the tonearm.
 Dropping it down to meet the record and lifting it to free the record of its contact with the stylus.

-While it is technically possible to operate your turntable without a cue lever and by instead using your hand to guide the tonearm, this is not recommended.
+While it is technically possible to operate your turntable without a cue lever and instead use your hand to guide the tonearm, this is not recommended.
 It’s a recipe for damaging your stylus.

-As you can see, a turntable is made up of many cleverly designed parts that all come together to form a magnificent machine.
-At first glance, many might say that it’s a miracle for music to be the result of mere grooves on a vinyl record.
+As you can see, a turntable comprises many cleverly designed parts that all come together to form a magnificent machine.
+At first glance, many might say that it’s a miracle for music to result from mere grooves on a vinyl record.

 But with your new-found knowledge of the anatomy of a turntable, you’re in a better position to understand that it is indeed a product of science, not wizardry.

-If you are having issues with your record player and it needs fixing, we recommend reading our how to repair a record player article for some DIY tips.
+If you are having issues with your record player that need fixing, we recommend reading our how to repair a record player article for some DIY tips.

 - How to Clean a Record Player (& Needle) – With Photos